qmk/qmk_firmware/Home.md

 ## C macros for action code

-Basic "C macros" are documented in the [Key Functions](Key-Functions) page.
+Basic "C macros" for layer switching are documented in the [Key Functions](Key-Functions) page.

 > The keyboard [macros](Macros) are completely different concept from the C macros for action code.
 Please don't get confused.